Hi there, my name is Jen and it’s nice to meet you! I’m happy you’ve stopped by and allowed me to share my family and our adventures with you!

 The way I see it, there are only two ways to make decisions in life.
 The first way – following fear – is to make a decision based on anxieties, concerns, and obstacles that have come up in the past.
 Since becoming a mom, I’ve made most of my decisions based on worries.
 The second way – letting your heart decide – is to focus on what might bring the most happiness and laughter and fulfillment.
 My goal with this travel journal is to find the courage to not let fear stop us from doing what we love.

 Why We Decided To Do An Online Travel Journal:

 1.)
-We’ve amassed a million photos and videos (5,500 and counting!) since Tru was born, and we wanted to create an online photo album to celebrate our memories.
+I’ve amassed an endless amount of photos and videos (5,500 and counting!) since Tru was born, and I wanted to create an online photo album to celebrate our memories.
 There’s no way I’ll ever get around to printing and creating a bound album!

-3.)
-As I mentioned above, we’re committing to a full year of traveling where our hearts lead us.
-Hopefully this journal will encourage us to stick it out for the full year, come what may!
+2.)
+Since we’re committing to a full year of travel, hopefully this journal will encourage us to stick it out for the full year.
+Come what may!